it-blueprints/sysagent/README.md

 ```
 @Component
 public class MyJob implements Job {

   @Override
   public JobPipeline getPipeline() {
     // Your job pipeline i.e. the sequence of steps goes here
-    // Leave this blank for now.
-Will populate once we have defined the steps of the job
+    // Will populate this once we have defined the steps of the job
   }
 }
 ```